pymor/pymor/docs/source/technical_overview.rst

     |NumpyVectorArray| as |type_source|.
 Such vector-like operators are used in
     pyMOR to represent |Parameter| dependent vectors such as the initial data of an |InstationaryDiscretization|.
-For linear functionals and vector-like operators, the |as_vector| method can called to obtain a vector representation of the operator as a |VectorArray| of length 1.
+For linear functionals and vector-like operators, the |as_vector| method can be called to obtain a vector representation of the operator as a |VectorArray| of length 1.

     Linear combinations of operators can be formed using the |op.lincomb| method.